Do You Need a Degree to Be a Trader?

 In school, a lot of the focus is on memory and processing speed (largely because they’re easier to grade and measure) as well as your ability and willingness to follow instructions.

-Memory, processing speed, and following directions are generally of limited value in trading because the computer and technologies you use handle all those kinds of tasks in a way that’s much faster, more accurate, and less biased than any human could hope to do.
+Memory, processing speed, and following directions are generally of limited value in trading because the computer and technologies you use handle all those kinds of tasks in a way that’s much faster, more accurate, and less biased than any human could ever achieve.

 The ability to become a successful trader, investment banker, etc., is not very dependent on academic qualifications.